Neuengamme concentration camp

-Neuengamme was a network of Nazi concentration camps in Northern Germany that consisted of the main camp, Neuengamme, and more than 85 satellite camps.
+Neuengamme was a network of Nazi concentration camps in northern Germany that consisted of the main camp, Neuengamme, and more than 85 satellite camps.
 Established in 1938 near the village of Neuengamme in the Bergedorf district of Hamburg, the Neuengamme camp became the largest concentration camp in Northwest Germany.
 Over 100,000 prisoners came through Neuengamme and its subcamps, 24 of which were for women.
 The verified death toll is 42,900: 14,000 in the main camp, 12,800 in the subcamps, and 16,100 in the death marches and bombings during the final weeks of World War II.
 Following Germany's defeat in 1945, the British Army used the site as an internment camp for SS and other Nazi officials.
 In 1948, the British transferred the land to the Free Hanseatic City of Hamburg, which summarily demolished the camp's wooden barracks and built in its stead a prison cell block, converting the former concentration camp site into two state prisons operated by the Hamburg authorities from 1950 to 2004.
 Following protests by various groups of survivors and allies, the site now serves as a memorial.
 It is situated 15 km southeast of the centre of Hamburg.

 History

 Background

 In 1937, Hitler declared five cities to be converted into Führer cities (German: Führerstädte) in the new Nazi regime, one of which was Hamburg.
-The banks of the Elbe river of Hamburg, considered Germany's "Gateway to the World" for its large port, was to be redone in the clinker brick style characteristic of German Brick Expressionism.
+The banks of the Elbe river of Hamburg, considered Germany's "Gateway to the World" for its large port, were to be redone in the clinker brick style characteristic of German Brick Expressionism.

-To supply the bricks, the SS-owned company Deutsche Erd-und Steinwerke (DESt) (English: German Earth & Stone Works) purchased a defunct brick factory (German: Klinkerwerk) and 500,000 m² of land in Neuengamme in September 1938.
+To supply the bricks, the SS-owned company Deutsche Erd-und Steinwerke (DEST) (English: German Earth & Stone Works) purchased a defunct brick factory (German: Klinkerwerk) and 500,000 m2 of land in Neuengamme in September 1938.